daryyyosha/Genomic-pharmacist/README.md

 `Genomic Pharmacist` implements a custom pharmacogenomic interpretation workflow from VCF to drug recommendations.

 The project demonstrates how manually curated pharmacogenetic knowledge can be integrated with targeted variant extraction, SNP genotype classification, star-allele interpretation, combined rule matching, and automated report generation without relying on PharmCAT.

+Project developed by Daria Makarova and Anastasia Solovyeva (@nika-abl)